DoSomething/chompy/docs/imports/rock-the-vote.md

 For example: If a user has a `confirmed` status already from a TV import, and the RTV file suggests that it should be `uncertain`, do not update.

 We’ve established this hierarchy because each time a user interacts with the RTV form, a new row is created in the CSV.
 There are the edge cases when a user is chased to finish their registration that they would be interacting with the same row (thus the "steps").
-The hierarchy is the simplest approach to dealing with varying statuses, but we anticipate some edge cases that we may need to deal with as they come up.

 Here’s one example:

 - User A completes the RTV form —> `register-form` status
 - User A, for whatever reason, starts the RTV form again and drops off --> `uncertain` status